Disclosure: I get commissions for purchases made through links in this post. This helps keep this site running.

 With upper lip, apply the strip from the center of your upper lip to the outside.
 Rip off in the opposite direction.
 Once you've done it one side, then repeat with the other side.

-Tip: Forearm hair is generally pretty amenable to most types of hot wax or wax strip, so you have some flexibility here about which type or brand to use.
+Tip: Forearm hair is generally pretty amenable to most types of waxing methods, so you have some flexibility here about which type or brand to use.
 You don't have to be quite as particular about the exact product to use as you would for facial hair or bikini line.

 I've used both of the following products with great success.
 The coarse hair of the bikini line does require a 'stickier' wax formulation to completely remove hair, so I found that the previous products I was using for arms, legs, and facial hair just didn't get all the hair in its path when it came to bikini line hair.
 Here are the two exact products I've had 100% success with for my bikini line.
 I think I'm definitely hairier than average, so if it works for me it'll work for you!

-Important tip: When waxing any part of the bikini line with any method, first get 2 squares of toilet tissue in a row, then tuck it long-ways into the side of your underwear at the area you are waxing.
+Important waxing tip: When waxing any part of the bikini line with any method, first get 2 squares of toilet tissue in a row, then tuck it long-ways into the side of your underwear at the area you are waxing.
 Fold the outside back over your underpants so you have the edge of your underwear protected by the toilet tissue.
 Now you can apply the wax as close as you like to your underwear without ruining anything!
-Leave the toilet tissue on during the wax removal step; either it'll come with it or you can take it off after.
+Leave the toilet tissue on during the entire wax removal step; either it'll come off as you remove the wax or you can take it off right after.

 Best hot wax for bikini line